 The Ultimate Charity Cover Letter Guide

-Charities and non-profits are motivated by far more than money, so it’s only natural they’d look for inspiring candidates with strong principles and lots of passion.
-They want people with drive as well as experience; people who not only do the job well but do it with limited resources.
+Charities and non-profits are motivated by far more than money—they want people with drive and passion, as well as experience.
+People who not only do the job well but do it with limited resources.
 So how do you show that you’re the candidate they’re looking for?

 What’s the point of a charity cover letter?

 Whatever role you’re applying for, a cover letter is about introducing yourself as a candidate and encouraging the recruiter to read your CV.
 It’s an opportunity to impress, prove your experience and talk passionately about your current and future career.

 If you’re applying for a charity sector job, it’s especially important to write a well-researched and passionate cover letter.
 Just a few paragraphs will show you’re committed to helping the organisation make a difference and explain what kind of unique skills you can offer.